pavangrandhi25/spending_analysis/README.md

 # Spending Analysis Application

-This repository contains the source code for a comprehensive web-based spending analysis application developed using Python, Flask, NLP, SQL Alchemy, and Plotly.
+This repository contains the source code for a comprehensive web-based spending analysis application developed using **Python, Flask, OCR, NLP, SQL Alchemy, and Plotly**.
 The application offers users a convenient platform to analyze their spending patterns through interactive visualizations and accurate extraction of text data from invoice images.

 **Key Features**: